-In recent years, ride-hailing, ride-sharing or ride-booking services have become increasingly popular.
+Ride-hailing, ride-sharing, or ride-booking services have become increasingly popular in recent years.
 People now request an Uber or a Lyft where they would have hailed a taxi in the past.

-The increase in Uber use has been accompanied by a spike in Uber car accidents.
+A spike has accompanied the increase in Uber use in Uber car accidents.
 Given that Uber uses independent contractors as drivers, this is a complicated area of the law.
 You should contact experienced Uber car accident attorneys in Maryland if you have been hurt in a wreck.

 Uber, Lyft, and Curb use GPS and smartphones to conduct their business.
 However, at the end of the day, you are still in the hands of a human being.